cpawley/HHG2-MSP-Physics/Coordinate-Systems.md

 <br style = “line-height:700;”> </br>

 ## Del operator on different coordinate systems
-To process data found in experiments one might want to use mathematical operation in order to analyse data.
-The del formulas are incredibly usefull for analysing systems, but for all coordinate systems their formulas differ.
+To process data found in experiments one might want to use mathematical operations in order to analyse data.
+The del formulas are incredibly usefull for analysing systems, but  their formulas differ for coordinate systems.
 Below is a table which has some of the formulas that are used frequently.

 <img style="width:100%;" src="https://github.com/cpawley/HHG2-MSP-Physics/blob/sadVriesImages/Del_on_coordinate_systems.png">